List of Rehabs in Utah

 Paying for Treatment with Medicaid in Utah

-Using Private Insurance to pay for Drug Rehab in Utah
+Using Private Insurance to Pay for Drug Rehab in Utah

 Another option for paying for drug and alcohol rehab is private health insurance.
 This includes some of the larger name companies which may allow you to receive treatment at a program that is out of network for your insurance provider.
 These insurance companies tend to work with drug rehab programs of higher quality; therefore if you have private health insurance, you may have access to better forms of care.
 Patients should expect some out-of-pocket expenses, though your insurance provider should be able to inform you of what those costs will be and what programs are covered.